acolomb/qet_terminal_tables/README.md

 differently, as it supports only a [subset of the HTML specification][qt-html].
 Especially geometry settings (width, height) and borders will not work like in a browser.

+For each generated HTML file, `qet_terminal_tables` prints the file name, followed by some statistics, such as number of used terminals in the block, number of overall mentions and the number of HTML rows generated.